catalystneuro/jazayeri-lab-to-nwb/README.md

 You can run a specific conversion with the following command:
 ```
-python src/jazayeri_lab_to_nwb/watters/watters_conversion_script.py
+python src/jazayeri_lab_to_nwb/watters/watters_convert_session.py
 ```

 ### Watters working memory task data
-The conversion function for this experiment, `session_to_nwb`, is found in `src/watters/watters_conversion_script.py`.
+The conversion function for this experiment, `session_to_nwb`, is found in `src/watters/watters_convert_session.py`.
 The function takes three arguments:
 * `data_dir_path` points to the root directory for the data for a given session.
 * `output_dir_path` points to where the converted data should be saved.
 * `stub_test` indicates whether only a small portion of the data should be saved (mainly used by us for testing purposes).
+* `overwrite` indicates whether existing NWB files at the auto-generated output file paths should be overwritten.

 The function can be imported in a separate script with and run, or you can run the file directly and specify the arguments in the `if name == "__main__"` block at the bottom.